 And what does the author of this book know about music or the music industry?

-In the mid 1990s I played in a band that was locally quite successful (while “locally” doesn’t mean anything if you live in Luxembourg, which is one of the smallest countries in the world), at the same time I was working as a graphics designer in our country’s biggest recording studio (which featured an SSL 4000G console back then, and so it wasn’t just a small amateur studio).
+In the mid-1990s, I played in a band that was locally quite successful (while “locally” doesn’t mean a lot if you live in Luxembourg, which is one of the smallest countries in the world), and that helped to spark the underground, alternative and heavy metal scenes in our country.
+At the same time, I was working as a graphics designer in our country’s largest recording studio (which featured a Solid State Logic 4000G console back then, and so it wasn’t just a small amateur studio).

-In the late 90s, I planned to start my own studio and record company, but then my first software project started to become successful, and I had to drop the idea as I needed to fully focus on web platforms.
+In the late 90s, I planned to start my own studio and record company, but then my first software project started to become successful, and I had to drop the idea of becoming a record producer as I needed to fully focus on web platforms.

 I developed Luxembourg’s most successful educational platform of the 2000s, and in 2007 I created a collaborative platform for science fiction authors centered around a virtual galaxy that won several awards in the United States (2nd place in the SeoMoz Web 2.0 awards, project of the week in Linux Journal, Yahoo’s pick of the day, ...).
 In 2011 I created another successful educational platform that has now been licensed by Luxembourg’s government and that can be used by all of the country’s students and teachers.